npm install supports local packages and dependencies

 }

-package.
-It is not installed from npm, though. durable-functions
+This package example includes a durable-functions package.
+It is not installed from npm, though. durable-functions is a local package which the file: prefix already unveils.

 The primary use case for local packages is package development.
 If you're working on an npm package that will be released in the registry, you need a way to test your changes before making the source code available to the world.